alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 _Figure 12: UK map plotting all universities with k-means clusters as colours_

 The counts of universities in each cluster are not even, with the largest cluster (97) holding nearly three times the quantity of the second largest (33).
-When mapped, the purple cluster contains a large and diverse number of geographic points and London effectively has its own cluster (red), which is presumably a function of the density of all types of venues in the capital when compared to less dense urban areas and rural areas elsewhere in the country.
+When mapped, the purple cluster contains a large and diverse number of geographic points and London effectively has its own cluster (red), which is presumably a function of the density of all types of facilities in the capital when compared to less dense urban areas and rural areas elsewhere in the country.
 To investigate this further, we set aside the London cluster and the cluster which has no student satisfaction data, to focus on the remaining 130 institutions which have less polarised features.

 We ran the same k-means clustering and exploratory visualisations on this subset, again with k=4 providing the optimal number of clusters.